Under the Spring Moon

 Saying it this way might sound harsh, yet the ashes are a sign of humility, mortality, and a public acknowledgment of the need for repentance.

-When I was a religion teacher in a New York City Catholic High SchooI, I was called upon at times to serve in the imposition of ashes on Ash Wednesday.
+When I was a religion teacher in a New York City Catholic high schooI, I was called upon at times to serve in the imposition of ashes on foreheads for Ash Wednesday.

 We had a choice of words we could use.
-I always chose the format that seemed to me to be gentle and proactive: “Turn away from sin and be faithful to the Gospel.”(Mark 1:15)
+I always chose the format that seemed to me to be gentle and proactive: “Turn away from sin and believe in the Gospel.”(Mark 1:15)

 Lent is not only for Catholics.